Authenticating certificates

 Since sq network search $FPR

-retrieved a certificate with that fingerprint, all what is left to do is to verify if this certificate contains the wanted User ID. sq pki link add
+retrieved a certificate with that fingerprint, all that remains is to verify that this certificate contains the expected User ID. sq pki link add

-By the way - you can get the fingerprint of your own key by
+By the way, you can get the fingerprint of your own key using:

-The scenario in the preceding chapter is a bit idealistic - it assumes that
+The scenario in the preceding section is a bit idealistic—it assumes that:

 - you are in possession of the right fingerprint

-- the corresponding certificate has been published on a well known server in the internet
+- the corresponding certificate has been published on a well-known server that is reachable on the internet

-Usually circumstances are less optimal.
-But, however you got the fingerprint (or certificate), this happened in a context which can be taken into account - used as evidence.
+Real circumstances are often less optimal.
+But no matter how you obtained the fingerprint (or certificate), it happened in a context which can be taken into account and used as evidence.

-If you got a fingerprint printed on a slip of paper handed over by the alleged creator of the corresponding key, there is high evidence that you got the right fingerprint.
-Same could be said if you got the certificate itself on a usb stick.
+If you received a fingerprint printed on a slip of paper handed over by the alleged creator of the corresponding key, this is strong evidence that you got the right fingerprint.
+The same could be said if you obtained the certificate itself on a USB stick.

-Things become less reliable if the fingerprint reached you in an email, especially if that email is not signed.
-If that email came as response to a request ("Please send me your certificate ...") it adds to it's trustworthiness.
-If you even know the sender personally this might be another plus.
+Things become less reliable if the fingerprint reached you in an email, especially if that email was not signed.
+If that email came in response to a request ("Please send me your certificate ..."), it adds to its trustworthiness.
+If you know the sender personally, this might be another plus.

 Some keyservers require an attestation.
-They send an email to each User ID in a certificate which looks like an email address, containing a link.
-Clicking that link leads to sending a specific request back to the server which is taken as a confirmation of the authenticity of the User ID - certificate binding.
-If you get a certificate from such a server you can take this into account.
+They send an email message to each User ID in a certificate which looks like an email address, containing a link.
+Clicking that link sends a specific request back to the server, which is taken as a confirmation of the email addresses authenticity, and hence the User ID, reasonably binding the User ID to the certificate.
+If you receive a certificate from such a server, you can take this into account.

-Some websites publish alongside their contact email address the corresponding fingerprint or even the certificate.
-Assuming that only a limited number of people are able to modify the content of this website and all of them have honest intentions, this can be taken as evidence of authenticity.
+Some websites publish corresponding fingerprints or even certificates alongside their contact email address.
+Assuming that only a limited number of people are able to modify the content of this website and all of them have honest intentions, this can also be taken as evidence of authenticity.

 However, all the above examples (and there are many more) are circumstantial.
-They reflect social relationships, assumptions on integrity and diligence and probably more.
+They reflect social relationships, assumptions of integrity, diligence and probably more.

-On top of this: Not every email is send in a life or death (or prison) situation.
-Many of them are quiet mundane, for some it might be even acceptable to send them unencrypted.
+On top of this, not every email is sent in a life or death scenario; many of them are quite mundane, and it might even be acceptable to send them unencrypted.

-All of this makes trade offs a viable option.
-It affects the amount of evidence one wants to see before relying on a certificate.
-These trade offs are probably the main way how "authentication" is handled.
+All of this makes trade-offs a viable option.
+The amount of evidence one wants to see before relying on a certificate is likely to correlate with the importance or significance of the message that it authenticates.
+These trade-offs are probably the main way to handle "authentication" in practice.

 Using the result